IV. The MAC (Medium Access Control) Sublayer

 c.The frame format and protocol is close to 802.5.
 Differences are that:

-The token is put n the ring once transmission is finished so that several frames can be on the ring at
+The token is put n the ring once transmission is finished so that several

 once.